Evelyn Lambart: Begone Dull Care (1949)

-During her career at the National Film Board of Canada, Lambart was apart of many films, perhaps her most celebrated contribution being 1949's Begone Dull Care, a film she edited, co-directed, and co-animated with her National Film Board of Canada colleague, Norman McLaren.
+During her career at the National Film Board of Canada, Lambart was a part of many films, perhaps her most celebrated contribution being 1949's Begone Dull Care, a film she edited, co-directed, and co-animated with her National Film Board of Canada colleague, Norman McLaren.
 While many attribute the notoriety of the film to the more popular McLaren, Lambarts contributions remain relevant to the success of the film.
 The experimental film was shot using sheets of celluloid that were marked and scratched by McLaren.
 The marked sheets of celluloid were paired alongside a score from Canadian jazz musician Oscar Peterson.
 McLaren and Lambarts visuals served as a visual representation of the music, which aimed to match the experimental visual style with the highs and the lows of the jazz performance.

-Begone Dull Care serves as one of the most celebrated Canadian films, winning six international film prizes within the first 5 years of its release.
+Begone Dull Care serves as one of the most celebrated Canadian films, winning six international film prizes within the first five years of its release.

-Paper Cut-out Technique
+Paper cut-out technique

-During the later years of her career in the National Film Board of Canada, Lambart shifted her focus to a different style of animation featuring paper cutouts which she would storyboard and manually manipulate herself.
+During the later years of her career in the National Film Board of Canada, Lambart shifted her focus to a different style of animation featuring paper cutouts which she storyboarded and manually manipulated herself.
 This new amination technique resulted in her often times being the sole contributor to many of her later projects, a change in pace that she described as a "rough adjustment" as she became the sole creative lead for many of her projects.

 She used this technique in seven award-winning films: Fine Feathers (1968), The Hoarder (1969), Paradise Lost (1970), The Story of Christmas (1973), Mr. Frog Went A-Courting (1974), The Lion and the Mouse/Le Lion et la Souris (1976) and The Town Mouse and the Country Mouse/Le Rat de maison et le Rat des champs (1980).